kotakasahara/omegagene/docs/source/index.rst

 4. Applying constraints with SHAKE algorithm
 5. Calculations of electrostatic potentials based on the zero-dipole summation method.
 6. Calculations of pairwise potentials on GPGPU (powered by CUDA 7.0, Computer Capability 3.5 is required).
+7. Coarse-grained MD simulations with the hydrophobicity scale model and Debye-Huckel approximation.

 ------------------------------------
 Developers